pedrorojasg/layer0-demo/README.md

 ## Next steps:
 I would like to implement deepfetching for PDP styling sheets.
-I would like to do more tests to could optimize the configuration.
+I would like to do more tests to could optimize the configuration in detail.

 ## Tests results
 * My demo with Layer0: https://www.webpagetest.org/result/210528_BiDcFF_b8e2aef7df123513d841b788320bd207/